Systems with Quantum Dimensions

-Using the canonical distribution, the expectation values of the dimension operator and generalized Hamiltonian \eqref{genham} can be written in the form:
+The thermal expectation values of the Hamiltonian and the dimension operators are:

-Both the dimension $\braket{\hat{D}}$ and the energy $\braket{\hat{H}_0}$ depend non-trivially on the temperature $T$.
-Eliminating this dependence, we obtain the dimensionality of the system as a function of energy, presented in Fig.~\ref{fig:2}.
+The effective dimension $\braket{\hat{D}}$ depends on the inverse temperature $\beta$ (see Fig.~\ref{fig:3}).
+The relation with the thermal average of the Hamiltonian reads:

+The dimension $\braket{\hat{D}}$ of the system increases or decreases linearly with $\braket{\hat{H}}$, depending on the energy levels $E_+$ and $E_-$.
 This example demonstrates one possible mechanism by which a QD system may experience scale-dependent variations in the number of spatial dimensions.
+It is also worth noting that the linear relation \eqref{DfuncE} is due to the simplicity of a two-state system, and in general $\braket{\hat{D}}$ can be a more complicated function of $\braket{\hat{H}}$.
+An alternative example that exhibits a richer relation is provided in the End Matter.

 Even though we started with an integer-valued spectrum for $\hat{D}$, the effective dimension $\braket{\hat{D}}$ need not be an integer and can vary continuously with the energy scale.
 It should also be emphasized that $\braket{\hat{D}}$ is only one of the possible dimensional estimators.
 In principle, one could define dimensionality based on other physical quantities \cite{Carlip:2017eud}.
-A notable advantage of our framework is the access to various dimensional estimators from first principles.
+A notable advantage of our framework is access to various dimensional estimators from first principles.

 \emph{Enhanced Symmetries---}We now turn to the symmetries supported by the enlarged Hilbert space of QD systems.
-A direct generalization of the symmetries already present in the fixed-$d$ case is given by the prescription \eqref{genoperator}.
+A direct generalization of the symmetries already present in the fixed-$d$ case is given by prescription \eqref{genoperator}.
 Suppose that each Hamiltonian $\hat{H}^{(d)}$ is invariant under a unitary symmetry acting on $\mathcal{H}^{(d)}$ via an operator $\hat{U}^{(d)}$.
 Then, the QD system is invariant under a combined symmetry represented by the operator:

 This can be considered a form of subsystem symmetry \cite{Moudgalya:2021ixk,Moudgalya:2022gtj}, where each $\hat{U}^{(d)}$ acts in the usual way on the $\mathcal{H}^{(d)}$ subspace of $\mathcal{H}$ and trivially on the remaining states.
 The system is therefore invariant under the symmetry group